paeneumbra/nvim/README.md

 $ cd $HOME/.config/nvim/lua/bootstrap.lua
 ```

+It will trigger the download of configured missing language packs - PT and DE.

-This will trigger the download and installation of all the plugins used.
+After it will trigger the download and installation of all the plugins used.
 It might fail at first for some packages, saving again should fix it.
+If it does not do the next step and save after it is successful.

 This will also trigger installation of the Language Server Protocols (LSP).
 In case of some failure type inside neovim and validate outcome: